insightsengineering/osprey/README.md

 ### Instructions

-For this to work you need to have access to libraries `pkgdown` and `random.cdisc.data`.
+For this to work you need to have access to libraries `pkgdown` and `scda`.
 Please start by watching the following video:

 * [Add a TLG function to the osprey R package](https://streamingmedia.roche.com/media/Adding+TLG+functions+to+the+Osprey+R+package/1_4newkk7i)